Dynatrace/dynatrace-automation-tools/docs/Development.md

 - Run `npm run build` to build the solution
 - To execute the CLI use `node dist/index.js`
 - To start the automatic compilation mode that detects when something changes run the command `npm run dev`
+- To get the CLI executable version you can run `npm run pack`.
+This will output to the `executables` folder the different CLI versions.
+Make sure to run this command in a linux machine otherwise results might be different.
+- If you want to test the docker version first run `npm run pack` and then `docker build -t test-cli:latest .` .
+This will allow you to run the cli using the docker command
+  `docker run -i -t test-cli:latest bash`

 ## Using VS Code for debugging